 To see information about the screenshot, choose Edit > Inspector.
 Note that Grab only saves screenshots in the TIFF format.

-Capture the entire screen ― ⌘-Shift-3
+Screenshot the entire screen ― ⌘-Shift-3

-Capture some of your screen ― ⌘-Shift-4, then drag the crosshair pointer over a desired area and release the mouse button.
+Screenshot some of your screen ― ⌘-Shift-4, then drag the crosshair pointer over a desired area and release the mouse button.
 You can use one of the modifier keys below, or a combination of them, while dragging.

 Modifier keys – For accurate control over the area selection, use one or more modifier keys listed below.
 After invoking either the ⌘-Shift-3 or ⌘-Shift-4 combo, start dragging the crosshair pointer to select your capture area.
 Now release the keys while continuing to press the mouse button and then hold one or more of the modifier keys.
 This will change how the selection area is being defined, as described below.
 When you’re ready to take a picture, release the mouse button.